-21. DIRECT MARKETING
+22. DIRECT MARKETING

-21.1 Consent is required for electronic direct marketing.
+22.1.
+Consent is required for electronic direct marketing.
 The limited exception for existing customers known as "soft opt in" allows an organisation to send marketing texts and email in certain limited circumstances.
 Data subjects can opt out of direct marketing.
-If you wish to use direct marketing, then please contact the IGO for further advice and guidance.
+If staff wish to use direct marketing, then please contact the IGO for further advice and guidance.

-22. SHARING PERSONAL DATA
+23. SHARING PERSONAL DATA

-- 22.1 Generally, we are not allowed to share personal data with third parties unless certain safeguards and contractual arrangements have been put in place. - 22.2 You may only share the personal data we hold with another CHL employee if the recipient has a job-related need to know the information. - 22.3 You may only share the personal data we hold with third parties, such as our service providers, if:
+- 23.1.
+Generally, CHL are not allowed to share personal data with third parties unless certain safeguards and contractual arrangements have been put in place. - 23.2.
+Staff may only share the personal data we hold with another CHL employee if the recipient has a job-related need to know the information. - 23.3.
+Staff may only share the personal data we hold with third parties, such as our service providers, if: - they have a need to know the information for the purposes of providing the contracted services. - sharing the personal data complies with the privacy notice provided to the data subject and, if required, the data subject's consent has been obtained.

-- 22.3.1 they have a need to know the information for the purposes of providing the contracted services. - 22.3.2 sharing the personal data complies with the privacy notice provided to the data subject and, if required, the data subject's consent has been obtained. - 22.3.3 the third party has agreed to comply with the required data security standards, policies and procedures and put adequate security measures in place. - 22.3.4 the transfer complies with any applicable cross-border transfer restrictions; and - 22.3.5 a fully executed written contract that contains UK GDPR-approved third party clauses has been obtained. - 22.4 If you are unsure whether you are able to transfer personal data to a third-party then please contact the IGO.
+- the third party has agreed to comply with the required data security standards, policies and procedures and put adequate security measures in place. - the transfer complies with any applicable cross-border transfer restrictions; and - a fully executed written contract that contains UK GDPR-approved third party clauses has been obtained. - 23.4.
+If staff are unsure whether you are able to transfer personal data to a third-party then please contact the IGO.

-23. DIVERSITY & INCLUSION
+DIVERSITY & INCLUSION

-- 23.1 We are committed to treating all people with fairness and respect.
+CHL are committed to treating all people with fairness and respect.
 We aim to create an inclusive environment where people are treated with dignity, inequalities are challenged, and we anticipate and respond positively to different needs and circumstances to enable individuals to achieve their potential and foster good relations within the communities we serve.
-We want to be recognised as an organisation delivering fair, inclusive, accessible services and an employer and partner of choice. - 23.2 When applying this policy, we act sensitively towards the diverse needs of individuals and to reduce discrimination and harassment by making reasonable adjustments such as: - eliminating discrimination by providing support to tenants - tailoring the policy to meet both the specific needs of the individual, including those with additional support needs, and the diverse needs of the wider community - advancing equality of opportunity treating all tenants fairly - fostering good relationships listening to customers and responding appropriately - compliant with all aspects of Equality & Diversity legislation, and specifically the Equality Act 2010.
+We want to be recognised as an organisation delivering fair, inclusive, accessible services and an employer and partner of choice.

+When applying this policy, CHL act sensitively towards the diverse needs of individuals and to reduce discrimination and harassment by making reasonable adjustments such as:

+- eliminating discrimination by providing support to those who need it and information in accessible formats and languages on request. - tailoring the policy to meet both the specific needs of the individual, including those with additional support needs, and the diverse needs of the wider community. - advancing equality of opportunity treating all tenants fairly - fostering good relationships listening to customers and responding appropriately - compliant with all aspects of Equality & Diversity legislation, and specifically the Equality Act 2010.